The Pros and Cons of Postcard Marketing

 While all of these pros are great benefits of postcard marketing, the strategy isn’t without its flaws.
 And one of the biggest might be that you’re working with a finite space for your messaging to fit into.
 You can include an image, logo, contact information and a call-to-action on a postcard of course.
 But then you’re only left with little room for an actual message.
 Particularly if you’re only using one side of the postcard.

 Another detriment to postcard marketing is that they lack the privacy of an email.
 Because a postcard travels through the mail, you have to avoid including any type of personal or sensitive information.
 Things that you wouldn’t want the public to see.
-Because of the many hands involved in postal delivery, there’s a chance it could get lost or delivered to a neighbor’s mailbox by mistake.
+There’s a chance it could get lost or delivered to a neighbor’s mailbox by mistake, because of the many hands involved in postal delivery,